weiddeng/blog/about.md

 title: About
 ---

-This is Wei.
-I am interested in ML and its applications.
-I graduated from Washington University in St. Louis advised by [Dr. N. Mohan Kumar](https://math.wustl.edu/people/n-mohan-kumar).
+This is Wei, a math guy graduated from Washington University in St. Louis advised by [Dr. N. Mohan Kumar](https://math.wustl.edu/people/n-mohan-kumar).
+This blog was born in 2019.
+It documents my learning and mumblings in ML.